-A well-balanced compensation package generally includes: base salary, short-term and long-term incentive pay, and benefits in various flavors (e.g., retirement, snacks, gym memberships, etc.).
-The structure and elements of an executive compensation plan may vary among companies due to size, industry, objectives, competitive challenges and company culture, but the process of choosing the right compensation strategy for executives looks very similar.
+A well-balanced executive compensation package generally includes: base salary, short-term and long-term incentive pay, and benefits in various flavors (e.g., retirement, snacks, gym memberships, etc.).
+The executive compensation structure and plan elements may vary among companies due to size, industry, objectives, competitive challenges and company culture, but the process of choosing the right compensation strategy for executives looks very similar.

 The first step when designing executive compensation plans is to identify primary objectives.
 For many employers these include: